Search

 - Gel Permeation Chromatography (GPC) or Size Exclusion Chromatography (SEC) is a specialized chromatography technique for determination of molecular weight distribution in polymers.
 Sample of polymer…

-- Basic principles and terms Mass Spectrometry (MS) is an analytical detection method that determines the structure of compounds from the ions to which the compound is fragmented. m/z means Mass to…
+- Basic principles and terms Mass Spectrometry (MS) is an analytical detection method that determines the structure of compounds from the ions to which it is fragmented. m/z means Mass to Charge…

 - PDA View: PDA views are the different ways of displaying the acquired PDA data in the customizable PDA Chromatogram window.
 Up to four views can be displayed at one time; any combination from the…